rytilahti/python-yeelightbt/README.md

 # Python library for Yeelight Bedside lamp

-This is an ongoing effort to create a python library for [Yeelight's bedside lamp](http://www.yeelight.com/en_US/product/yeelight-ctd) and Yeelight Candela.
+This library allows controlling Yeelight's bluetooth-enabled [bedside lamp](http://www.yeelight.com/en_US/product/yeelight-ctd) and [Candela](https://www.yeelight.com/en_US/product/gingko) devices.

+**Note that this library is not actively maintained, however, patches are very welcome.**

 Candelas support only setting the light on and off, and adjusting the brightness.

-Patches are very welcome, if you intent to contribute, please do note that quite a lot of the protocol is already figured out but lacking interfaces.

 Currently supported features:
 * State